IBMIntegration/ibm-event-streams/instana.md

 		    key: xxxxxxxxxxxxxxxxx

 Click on "Create Instance".
 Wait for the agent to be started.
-There shold be a few agent pods in running state.
+There should be a few agent pods in running state.

 	oc -n instana-agent get pods